Allenpandas/Allenpandas.github.io/_pages/about.md

 # 🎖 Honors and Awards

-- *2023.12:* I led our class to win the "Beijing Advanced Class Award". 🎉🎉🎉
+- *2023.12:* Our class won the "Beijing Advanced Class Award". 🎉🎉🎉
-- *2023.12:* I led our class to win the "Beijing Jiaotong University Advanced Class of Graduate Students Award". 🎉🎉🎉
+- *2023.12:* Our class won the "Beijing Jiaotong University Advanced Class of Graduate Students Award". 🎉🎉🎉
 - *2023.12:* I received the "Enterprise Scholarship" from Beijing Jiaotong University. 🎉
 - *2023.12:* I received the "Outstanding Scholarship in Social Work" from Beijing Jiaotong University. 🎉
 - *2023.12:* I have been awarded the honorary title of "Outstanding Graduate Student Cadre" by Beijing Jiaotong University. 🎉
-- *2022.12*: I habe been awarded the honorary title of "Outstanding Part-time Counselor" by Beijing Jiaotong University for the 2022-2023 academic year. 🎉
+- *2022.12*: I have been awarded the honorary title of "Outstanding Part-time Counselor" by Beijing Jiaotong University for the 2022-2023 academic year. 🎉
-- 2022.08: I won the Global Runner-up in the DEFCON30 Autonomous Driving CTF Challenge with my team members. 🎉🎉🎉 [[news](https://scit.bjtu.edu.cn/cms/item/5040.html)]
+- 2022.08: Our team won the Global Runner-up in the DEFCON30 Autonomous Driving CTF Challenge. 🎉🎉🎉 [[news](https://scit.bjtu.edu.cn/cms/item/5040.html)]
-- *2022.02:* I received a letter of appreciation from the National Major Network Security Test and Assessment Activity. 🎉 [[news](https://scit.bjtu.edu.cn/cms/item/4891.html)]
+- *2022.02:* I received a letter of appreciation from the National Major Network Security Test and Assessment Activity with my team members. 🎉 [[news](https://scit.bjtu.edu.cn/cms/item/4891.html)]
-- *2022.01:* I won the first price inthe 2022 Beijing Winter Olympics Vulnerability Discovery Competition with my team members. 🎉🎉🎉 [[news](https://scit.bjtu.edu.cn/cms/item/4906.html)]
+- *2022.01:* Our team won the first price in the [2022 Beijing Winter Olympics](https://2022.cctv.com/) Vulnerability Discovery Competition. 🎉🎉🎉 [[news](https://scit.bjtu.edu.cn/cms/item/4906.html)]
-- 2021.08: I won the Global Runner-up in the DEFCON29 Autonomous Driving CTF Challenge with my team members. 🎉🎉🎉 [[new](https://scit.bjtu.edu.cn/cms/item/4790.html)]
+- 2021.08: Our team won the Global Runner-up in the DEFCON29 Autonomous Driving CTF Challenge. 🎉🎉🎉 [[new](https://scit.bjtu.edu.cn/cms/item/4790.html)]

 # 📖 Educations
 - *2022.09 - Now:* Ph.D., School of Computer and Information Technology,, Beijing Jiaotong University